 These kinds of events bring our community together and are a central part of the Clarence Brown’s outreach efforts.
 More information on Deaf Night at the Theatre including information on how you can get involved is below.
 You can also check out this spotlight from WBIR’s Live at Five at Four.

 CBT’s Deaf Nights at the Theatre are special events produced through a partnership with UT’s Center on Deafness and are designed to be fully accessible for members of the Deaf community.
 More than a dozen interpreters are stationed throughout the facility and two teams interpret the production.
-To order single tickets in the interpreted section seating, contact the Box Office (865) 974-5161 or email firstname.lastname@example.org as this is not available online.
+To order single tickets in the interpreted section seating, contact the Box Office (865) 974-5161, email email@example.com or order online for A Christmas Carol now. (instructions below)

 Sign interpreting is also available by request for all productions produced by the CBT.
 To request interpreting, please call the House Manager (865) 974-8287 or email firstname.lastname@example.org no later than 30 days before the performance you would like to attend.
 Requests with less than 30 days’ notice may not be accommodated due to interpreter availability.